 Throughout the building, post signage that indicates the best escape pathways to exits.

 Keep the front door unlocked and post a sign instructing people to keep the door opened when the area is in use.
 Keeping the front door unlocked is a legal requirement that keeps people from getting trapped in the building during a fire.

 In every room designated for assembly, post a permanent sign declaring the maximum occupancy of that room.
 This sign should be clear, legible and posted conspicuously near the main exit.

 Near the elevators, post a sign as a reminder to use the stairs, not the elevator, in case of an emergency.
 Elevators can malfunction during a fire and trap people inside.

 Preparing for a Fire Safety Inspection: Inspections Save Lives

 Finally, remember that, no matter how inconvenient fire inspections may seem, they take place to ensure the safety of everyone who works in the company.
 A fire inspection can be difficult, but the damage or loss of life caused in a fire can devastate a business, often permanently.

-Telgian Fire Safety offers a variety of resources to help prepare for a fire safety inspection.
-Telgian’s testing, inspection, maintenance, and repair expertise includes fire sprinklers, fire alarms, fire extinguishers, kitchen hood suppression systems, backflow systems, emergency and exit lights, special hazards, and clean agent systems, as well as fire alarm monitoring.
+Telgian Fire Safety offers a various resources to help prepare for a fire safety inspection.
+Our testing, inspection, maintenance, and repair expertise includes fire sprinklers, fire alarms, fire extinguishers, kitchen hood suppression systems, backflow systems, emergency and exit lights, special hazards, clean agent systems, and fire alarm monitoring.

 Businesses gain peace of mind, knowing that by partnering with Telgian Fire Safety they will adhere to the proper fire safety inspection regulations.
 And, they can rest easy with a building, business, employees, customers, and guests protected against fire.